malston/tkgi-pipeline-standards/reference/templates/kustomize/ci/README.md

 This version includes:
 - Multiple commands (set, unpause, destroy, validate)
+- Command-specific help with detailed usage information
 - Special commands for release pipelines
 - Advanced options for environments, branches, and configurations
 - Dry-run capabilities
 - Pipeline validation
 - Backward compatibility with legacy flag style

+The advanced script uses a modular architecture for better maintainability:
+- Main script is only ~120 lines, with functionality broken into logical modules
+- Each module has a single responsibility (commands, help, utils, parsing)
+- New features can be added by extending the appropriate module
+- Comprehensive testing suite to validate functionality

 Example usage:
 ```bash